 I present a new argument that we are much more likely to be living in a computer simulation than in the ground-level of reality.
-I explain how this overcomes some objections to Bostrom's classic argument for the same conclusion.
-I also refute the common line of thought that finding many simulations being run-or running them ourselves-must increase the odds that we are in a simulation.
+(Similar arguments can be marshalled for the view that we are more likely to be Boltzmann brains than ordinary people, but I focus on the case of simulations.)
+I explain how this argument overcomes some objections to Bostrom's classic argument for the same conclusion.
+I also consider to what extent the argument depends upon an internalist conception of evidence, and I refute the common line of thought that finding many simulations being run-or running them ourselves-must increase the odds that we are in a simulation.

-Keywords: simulation argument, anthropic reasoning, termination risk
+Keywords: simulation hypothesis, anthropic reasoning, termination risk, Boltzmann brains, self-location.